gobwas/pool/README.md

 }
 ```

-Like `sync.Pool`, generic way allows you to pass initialization function for custom pool:
+Pool allows you to pass specific options for constructing custom pool:

 ```go
 package main